Regular tetrahedron

 A regular tetrahedron is a polyhedron with four equilateral triangular faces.

 Description

 Classifications

 A regular tetrahedron is a tetrahedron (that is, a four-sided polyhedron) in which all four faces are equilateral triangles.
 In other words, all of its faces are the same size and shape (congruent), and all edges are the same length.
-As a convex polyhedron, the regular tetrahedron is the simplest deltahedron, a polyhedron all of whose faces are equilateral triangles; there are seven other convex deltahedra.
+As a convex polyhedron, the regular tetrahedron is the deltahedron with the smallest number of vertices and faces out of eight convex deltahedra.
+Being a deltahedron means that all faces of a polyhedron are equilateral triangles.
 Like the other pyramids and all tetrahedra in general, the regular tetrahedron is self-dual, meaning its dual is a regular tetrahedron itself.

 Regular tetrahedron, representing the classical element of fire, sketched by Johannes Kepler.